USEPA/GLharmonizeR/README.md

 -   Report any issues via Github either as a discussion or open an issue

 # KNOWN ISSUES
+-   Precompiled data file in /data/allWQ.rda is not being recognized after package install.
 -   Unit tests are not currently implemented.
 -   Some GLNPO sites are missing latitude/longitudes or do not have decimal degrees reported to many decimal places.
 This is especially true for earlier years (1980s and 1990s).
 -   Some CSMI 2021 sites (STO#) are missing latitude/longitudes.